Detecting expired certificates

 To minimize the need to replace certificates, Spok recommends setting expiry dates to 3 years in the future.
 Spok also recommends creating reminders for upcoming expiry dates, in order to minimize downtime.

-Preparing to create new mirroring certificates
+Step 1: Prepare to create a new mirroring certificate

 - Before creating new certificates, query the